lcef97/CAV_Puglia/README.md

   - [Slides](https://lcef97.github.io/CAV_Puglia/#1).
 This clearly serves as a presentation.
   Few, selected models are included here, as they are multivariate ones with 10 -- 14 hyperparameters.
-This should be the presentation at the PRIN workshop held in Lecce, Salento, Apulia, Italy, on September 19--20th, 2025.
+This was the presentation at the PRIN workshop held in Lecce, Salento, Apulia, Italy, on September 19--20th, 2025.
+However we moved away from the general multivariate model towards a spatiotemporal one.

   - R script [`CAV_full`](https://github.com/lcef97/CAV_Puglia/blob/main/CAV_full.R): complete analysis performed over four years, which is the full information currently available.